jannatjiaz/AssemblyBasedHaplotypeResolution/README.md

 > --mpileup_reads mpileup_CCS.txt \
 > --outputdir output_directory

 This will produce two files e.g. haploype1_snps_chr1.txt and haploype2_snps_chr1.txt.
-These will contain the snps at each position that has been inputted for the chromothrpitic and wild-type alleles.
+These will contain the snps at each position that has been inputted for haplotype 1 and haplotype 2.

 ## Haplotype resolve epigenetic and transcriptomic reads

 Now the SNPs for each haplotpye have been determined, you will be able to phase the epigenetic and transcriptomic datasets.
-The same steps are needed regardless of data type but the underlying rules change so each script has been tailored for the specific datasets.
-Here instructions are written for haplotpye resolving Hi-C reads however the scripts for haplotype resolving other functional dataset can be replaces and the parameters stay the same.
+The same steps are needed regardless of data type but depending on the data type, the script has been tailored for the unique properties.
+Here instructions are written for haplotpye resolving Hi-C reads however the scripts for haplotype resolving other functional dataset can be replaced and the input parameters are the same.

 ### Generate SNPs in epigenetic and transcriptomic reads